a-down/job-notebook-application-tracker/README.md

   2. Create an account with Google, LinkedIn, GitHub, or an email and password.
   3. Confirm your email.
   4. On the `Dashboard` page, use `New Application`/`New` to open the New Applicaiton Form.
-  5. Fill out the fields you wish and submit the form.
+  5. Fill out the fields you wish, and submit the form.
   6. You will now see your application under `Current` on the sidebar.
   7. Use the double caret to show more details about your application.
   8. You can add details to your application with the `Edit Application` button (part of dropdown)